aszone/octopus/README.md

 # PHP Octopus

-> PHP Octopus is a only file with destiny of scanner a shared server, searching by sensibles files
+> PHP Octopus is a only file with destiny of scanner a shared server, searching by sensible files from other users as files of database settings,  system settings and folders with write permissions.

 ### Download